2010 Daytona 500: Background

 The 2010 Daytona 500 was the 1st of the 36 stock car races in the 2010 NASCAR Sprint Cup Series, and the 52nd edition of the event.
 It was held on February 14, 2010, in Daytona Beach, Florida, at Daytona International Speedway, The layout used for the Daytona 500 is a four-turn, 2.5 mi superspeedway.
 Daytona's turns are banked at 31 degrees, and the front stretch—the location of the finish line—is banked at 18 degrees.
+A total of 54 cars from 30 different teams were entered for the race.

 NASCAR founder Bill France Sr. conceived the Daytona 500, which was first held in 1959; it is the successor to shorter races held on beaches in Daytona Beach.
 The race has been the opening round of the NASCAR season since 1982, and from 1988, it is one of four events that require cars to run restrictor plates.
 The Daytona 500 offers the most prize money of any American auto race.
 Winning the race is considered equal to winning either the World Series, the Super Bowl or The Masters.

-For the 2010 race, NASCAR announced that it would stop policing bump drafting after it responded to a growing resentment from its fan-base and drivers about the lack of on-track aggression and emotion.
-It came as the organization gradually controlled, and eventually banned, the practice of bump drafting outright at the 2009 AMP Energy 500.
-Also, NASCAR elected to retain the yellow-marked out-of-bounds line at the bottom of race tracks because drivers voiced their opposition to its removal.
-Furthermore, the size of the restrictor plates' four openings were increased to its largest size since the 1989 Daytona 500 of 63/64-inches for more horsepower.
+For the 2010 race, NASCAR announced that it would stop policing bump drafting after responding to a growing resentment from its fan-base and drivers about the lack of on-track aggression and emotion.
+It came as the organization gradually controlled, and ultimately outright prohibited, bump drafting at the 2009 AMP Energy 500.
+Furthermore, NASCAR kept the yellow-marked out-of-bounds line at the bottom of race circuits because drivers opposed its removal.
+Furthermore, the four restrictor plate opening were expanded to their greatest size since the 1989 Daytona 500 of 63/64-inches for greater horsepower.
 NASCAR's vice-president of competition Robin Pemberton said that the changes would give control back to the drivers, "'Boys, have at it' and have a good time."
-NASCAR later altered the green–white–checker finish rule so that a maximum of not one but three attempts to finish the race could be done if the race would otherwise end under caution.
+NASCAR later changed the green–white–checker finish rule to allow for a maximum of three (not one) attempts to end the race if it would otherwise conclude under caution.

-In response to a collision that sent Roush Fenway Racing's Carl Edwards into the catchfence at the 2009 Aaron's 499, and following analysis of the circuit's safety barriers by engineers, track workers raised the height of the Daytona International Speedway catchfences from 14 ft to 22 ft.
-The cost of doing so was not disclosed; the work was completed in mid-January 2010.
+Following an investigation of the circuit's safety barriers and a collision that sent Roush Fenway Racing's Carl Edwards into the catchfence at the 2009 Aaron's 499, track workers raised the height of the Daytona International Speedway catchfences from 14 ft to 22 ft.
+The cost was not stated, and the work was completed in mid-January 2010.
 An spokesperson for the track's owner and operator International Speedway Corporation said, "Whenever we have an incident that impacts any of our systems, we take that opportunity to more closely scrutinize it and look at it across the company.
-Whatever we learn in these analyses, we’ll look and see where it can be applied to other tracks.
+Whatever we learn in these analyses, we'll look and see where it can be applied to other tracks.
 The challenge is each track is different in terms of banking and speed, so our primary focus right now was on Talladega and Daytona."